olliesharp5/virtual-artistry/README.md

 #### Unfixed Bugs

 * The masonry style is an experimental feature of Bootstrap5.
 It has been used in the artwork page to display the cards in a way that compliments both portrait and landscape artwork.
 This style can somethimes struggle to arrange the tiles correctly, hwoever with a refresh of the page it will resolve.
+* There is a current issue with the size of image being sent to the site by Cliudinary.
+This is contributing slightly to a longer loading time for the site.
+In the future I will limit the size of the image being sent through whilst maintaining the aspect ratio.

 ## Deployment